Azor (horse): 1817: three-year-old season

 Azor did not race as a two-year-old, and made his first racecourse appearance at the Newmarket Craven meeting.
 On 12 April he ran in the Billingbear Stakes, a 100 guinea race for three-year-olds over the Ditch Mile course.
 He was not among the favourites and finished unplaced behind The Flyer.

 On 22 May, Azor started as a 50/1 outsider for the Derby at Epsom.
 The Student, trained like Azor by Robert Robson, started the 7/4 favourite in a field of thirteen runners.
 Azor was thought to be in the race to act as a pacemaker for The Student and Jem Robinson was ordered to take the ride by his employer to prevent him from riding for a rival trainer.
 When Azor set off in front he was ignored by the other jockeys and allowed to build up a huge lead.
 Although his margin was reduced in the straight, he hung on to win from Young Wizard, another 50/1 outsider.
 His victory was considered the most inexplicable upset in the race up to that time.
 Following his Epsom win Azor was sent to the Newmarket July meeting for a 200 guinea Sweepstakes.
 He was allowed to walk over when his two opponents, both owned by the Duke of Grafton, were withdrawn.

 Azor returned to Newmarket in autumn for two races at the "First October" meeting.
 On 30 September he ran in a 200 guinea match race over ten furlongs against the five-year-old Anticipation.
 He was beaten by the older horse despite carrying twenty-eight pounds less than his rival.
 Two days later, Azor finished second of the six runners behind Fitz-Orville in the two mile Town Plate.

 Stud career

 Azor did not race after his defeats at Newmarket in autumn 1817 and late in the following year he was offered for sale as a potential stallion.
 According to the General Stud Book Azor was exported to Austria ("sent to Vienna").

 Pedigree

+Azor is inbred 4S x 3D to the stallion Eclipse, meaning that he appears fourth generation on the sire side of his pedigree and third generation on the dam side of his pedigree.

+Azor is inbred 4S x 3D to the mare Grecian Princess, meaning that she appears fourth generation on the sire side of his pedigree and third generation on the dam side of his pedigree.